pivotal/docs-tap/scst-scan/explanation.md

 $ kubectl get scantemplates
 ```

-And you will see the following scan templates:
+You will see the following scan templates:

 | CR Name | Use Case|
 |---|---|